Empty seats, delivered feasts as virus changes Thanksgiving

 “The holidays make it a little harder,” said Harriet Krakowsky, an 85-year-old resident of the Hebrew Home at Riverdale in New York who misses the big Thanksgiving celebrations of years past and has lost neighbors and friends to the virus.
 “I cry, but I get over it.
 We have to go on.”

 On any normal Thanksgiving Day, Kara McKlemurry and her husband would drive from their Clearwater, Florida, home to one of two places: his family’s home in another part of the state or her family’s house in Alabama.
-This year, McKlemurry informed her family there would be no visits because of the pandemic.
-And when her in-laws offered to stop by, the couple said no.
+This year, McKlemurry informed her family there would be no visits.
+When her in-laws offered to stop by, the couple said no.

 She and her husband didn’t want to risk infecting anyone or getting the virus themselves.